 Age: 19-24 Skin: Acne-prone, Fair-Medium, Warm Hair: Black, Straight, Medium Eyes: Black

 This Cerave sunscreen pretty much fixes all those problems - 1) it can be bought in US drugstores 2) runs ~$7 per oz (less if it goes on sale) at $14/2 oz 3) I find that the thicker texture makes it easier to apply a good amount.
-I probably still don't apply the "proper" amount (although I have never approached 1/4 tsp of any sunscreen...), but I think I get more on than when I use a milk.
+I probably still don't apply the "proper" amount, but I can get more on than when I use a milk.

 So first off I want to emphasize that this is a very protective, all-physical sunscreen.
 I prefer to only use physical actives, especially for an everyday sunscreen.
 To get to an SPF50 from only physical actives is not easy, so this should be quite UVA protective as well (PPD should be 8-10, probably higher).
 Is this the most elegant sunscreen I have used?
-Nope, the finish is still *slightly* tacky, my skin is not as silky smooth as after I use my milks.
-There is a pretty significant white cast, but I just dust a tiny bit of foundation powder on top and it looks fine.
+Nope, the finish is still a bit tacky, and it creases a little on my forehead, which is the oiliest part of my face.
+The white cast is significant, but it looks fine with a touch of foundation powder.
 All-physical sunscreens will pretty much always leave a white cast (if they aren't sold with a tint), and are often quite greasy to boot, so I am actually quite happy with the finish of this one.
 And, as mentioned, it's pretty economical.
 Tube packaging is easy to use, as well.

 For reference my skin type is normal/combo with a tendency towards dehydration, sometimes sensitive, very clog prone.
-I do moisturize lightly before applying this.
-I would recommend for most skin types but oily.
+I would recommend this sunscreen for dry to normal skin types; as mentioned earlier, this may pool/crease on oily skin.
 Very dry skins will probably have to moisturize first.
 Have not tested its water resistance yet, but I do remove at night with a cleansing oil.
 The ingredients seem free of big cloggers, will update in a few weeks on breakout situation.

 Age: 19-24 Skin: Combination, Fair Hair: Brunette Eyes: Green